Gatchaman Fighter: Adaptations and changes

 18 episodes of F were utilized for Eagle Riders, and went through the same edit procedures that episodes of II had gone through, though Saban Entertainment also began merging some episodes together, and adding scenes from otherwise-untranslated episodes in new context into others.

 Count Egobossler's name was changed to Happy Boy (for the grin-faced mask and his laughing) in the dub, and his origin was also rewritten.
 Originally, Egobossler was the son of the original Count, but killed his father (after he witnessed his mother being murdered by him) and imprisoned his brother, becoming the new Count in the process.
-In Eagle Riders, Happy Boy was instead the new form of Mallanox (originally named Gelsadora in Gatchaman II), transformed by Cybercon in a new attempt to defeat the Eagle Riders.
+In Eagle Riders, Happy Boy was instead the new form of Mallanox (originally named Gel Sadra in Gatchaman II), transformed by Cybercon in a new attempt to defeat the Eagle Riders.

 Ken's deterioration was also toned down in the dub, with a few select episodes dealing with the plot point translated.
 In Eagle Riders, Hunter is cured of the illness before the end of the series, while in F, the supposed cure was not effective for long, and Ken's condition worsened.

 The final eight episodes, which dealt with the death of Nambu, Ken on the verge of dying from use of the Hypershoot, Z's "Poison Apple" plan, and the team's final confrontation against Z, were not included.
 Instead, episode 15 (Hell's Burning Ambition) was used as the series finale.

 On March 21, 2017, Sentai Filmworks announced their license for the series.
 They released an uncut, subtitled DVD set on July 4, 2017.